 On May 19, 2016, the Company along with Tedom a.s., an unrelated corporation incorporated in the Czech Republic and a European combined heat and power product manufacturer ("Tedom"), entered into a joint venture, pursuant to which the Company held a 50% participating interest and the remaining 50% interest was held by Tedom.
-As part of the joint venture, the parties agreed to create a Delaware limited liability company, TCogen LLC ("TTcogen"), to carry out the business of the venture.
+As part of the joint venture, the parties agreed to create a Delaware limited liability company, TTcogen LLC ("TTcogen"), to carry out the business of the venture.
 Tedom granted TTcogen the sole and exclusive right to market, sell, offer for sale, and distribute certain products as agreed to by the parties throughout the United States.
 The product offerings of the joint venture expand the current Tecogen product offerings to the MicroCHP of 35kW to large 4,000kW plants.
 Tecogen agreed to refer all appropriate sales leads to TTcogen regarding the products agreed to by the parties, and Tecogen had the first right to repair and maintain the products sold by TTcogen.

-The Company accounts for its interest in TTcogen's operations using equity method accounting.
-Any initial operating losses of TTcogen are to be borne and funded by Tedom.
-To the extent any such losses are borne and funded solely by Tedom, the Company will not recognize any portion of such losses because the Company did not guarantee the obligations of the joint venture nor commit to provide funding to the joint venture.
+Until the Company acquired the assets of TTcogen, the Company accounted for its interest in TTcogen's operations using equity method accounting.
+Any initial operating losses of TTcogen were borne and funded by Tedom.
+To the extent any such losses were borne and funded solely by Tedom, the Company did not recognize any portion of such losses given the Company did not guarantee the obligations of the joint venture nor is it committed to provide funding to the joint venture.

-On September 22, 2017, the Company notified Tedom and Tedom USA Inc., a Delaware subsidiary of Tedom ("Tedom USA") that it was exercising its rights under the Joint Venture Agreement dated May 19, 2016 ("JVA") and the TTcogen LLC Operating Agreement ("LLC Operating Agreement"), to terminate the JVA and LLC Operating Agreement.
+On September 22, 2017, the Company provided written notice to Tedom and Tedom USA Inc., a Delaware subsidiary of Tedom ("Tedom USA") that the Company is exercising its rights under the Joint Venture Agreement dated May 19, 2016 ("JVA") and the TTcogen LLC Operating Agreement ("LLC Operating Agreement"), to terminate the JVA and LLC Operating Agreement.
 This notice began the dissolution process under the LLC Operating Agreement.
-The Company is working with Tedom to wind up TTcogen as provided for in the JV Agreement and LLC Operating Agreement.